SysKitTeam/docs-spconsultant/how-to/create-snapshot.md

 ## 1. SPDocKit Snapshot Wizard - Consultant

-SPDocKit Snapshot Wizard - Consultant files can be found in the installation folder of SPDocKit Consultant or downloaded from [SysKit Customers Web](https://my.syskit.com).
+SPDocKit Snapshot Wizard - Consultant files can be found in the installation folder of SPDocKit Consultant or downloaded from [Syskit Customers Web](https://my.syskit.com).
 To easily locate the installation folder, open SPDocKit Consultant and click the **Take Snapshot** button on the Backstage screen.
 An info window on how to take a snapshot appears.
 Click the **Quick Open** button.
 A folder containing the SPDocKit Snapshot Wizard - Consultant is opened and the .zip file is selected.

 Copy the preselected archive to the SharePoint server where you want to take a snapshot and extract the contents.
 Locate the **SPDocKitSnapshotWizard.exe** among the extracted files and run it.
 The **SPDocKit Snapshot Wizard - Consultant** opens.